MCXBootCampUMN/Calculator/README.md

 ### Purpose

-Calculator to due simple calculation like addition, subtraction, division and Multiplication as well as percentage
+Calculator to due simple calculation like addition, subtraction, division and Multiplication as well as percentage.

 ### How to use